-Karl Marx would become one of the most prominent political philosophers in modern history, but for much of his adult life he was broke.
+Karl Marx would become one of the most prominent political philosophers in modern history – but for much of his adult life, he was broke.
 Marx spent most of his last 30 years in London, where he and wife Jenny relied on charity – especially from associate Friedrich Engels – to avoid starving.
+He also suffered from painful boils on his genitals.
 Marx died in 1883 and was buried in Highgate cemetery in London.
 There were less than a dozen mourners at his funeral.

 In 1920, A. Mitchell Palmer, the US attorney-general, along with a 25-year-old lawyer named J. Edgar Hoover, claimed to have uncovered a plot to overthrow the national government.
 According to Palmer and Hoover, the revolution was to unfold on May 1st 1920.
 Palmer mustered thousands of police and militia to thwart this uprising – but it never eventuated.
-He was left red-faced and paranoia about the ‘Red menace’ quickly began to fade.
+He was left red-faced, while paranoia about the ‘Red Menace’ quickly began to fade.

 Joseph Stalin was a warped personality who enjoyed manipulating his underlings and potential political opponents.
 In the late 1940s, Stalin invited several high-ranking Soviet officials – men who he believed posed a threat to his own power – to dinner.
 After they had finished the first course, Stalin told them all that the soup had been poisoned.
 Following several minutes of watching their panic, Stalin admitted he had been lying.